 Paint Horse Breed

-Years of interested breeders brought the Paint horse from a minor gemstone of the American plains into competitive horses of various disciplines ranging from ranch work, reining, rodeo, trail, driving, hunter/jumpers, eventing and dressage.
-Paint horses registered with the American Paint Horse Association trace their bloodlines to old stock (today's Quarter Horse) and Thoroughbred lines.
-The early goal of the APHA was to create a muscular horse that was sure-footed, easy to take care of, have an overall a sturdy bone structure that was still quick and nimble enough to maneuver around cattle.
+Years of interested breeders brought the Paint horse from a minor gemstone of the American plains into competitive positions of various disciplines ranging from ranch work, reining, rodeo, trail, driving, hunter/jumpers, eventing and dressage.
+Some individuals registered with the American Paint Horse Association trace their bloodlines to old stock (today's Quarter Horse) and Thoroughbred lines.
+The early goal of the APHA was to create a muscular breed that was sure-footed, easy to take care of, have an overall a sturdy bone structure that was still quick and nimble enough to maneuver around cattle.
 A solid, well-tempered mind for continuous, strenuous ranch work was also a commonly bred trait.
 The average Paint horse ranges in 14.2 to 16 hands tall, can weigh between 950 and 1350 pounds and has sold the hearts of many beginner riders not only with their unique coat patterns but also with their sound temperament.

 The Tobiano pattern starts with the white paint brush above the horse and hits almost all legs with white below the knees and hocks.
 Surprisingly, their heads are normally not white and have normal strips, snips and that of non-Paint horses.